THE 2016 SAN FRANCISCO ESTUARY BLUEPRINT

 The 2016 Estuary Blueprint revision represents a major overhaul of earlier documents.
 The 2007 CCMP included over 200 actions.
 The new structure includes 32 actions to be carried out over five years, connected to 35-year goals and objectives.
 By focusing on a more manageable number of priority actions, and updating priorities every five years, the Partnership expects to be more responsive and adaptable in the face of uncertain and changing environmental conditions.

-The revision of the Estuary Blueprint took place over close to three years and is the result of countless hours of effort from a broad range of organizations across the Estuary.
+The revision of the Estuary Blueprint took place over nearly three years and is the result of countless hours of effort from a broad range of organizations across the Estuary.
 The 2016 revision was guided by the following key objectives:

 - Implement a focused and strategic revision process that results in less than 50 priority actions.